 You’ll have time and space to be creative and innovative.
-Admiral Nurses are experienced practitioners who often work independently.
-They are able to work collaboratively with a family through difficult times and to try many different interventions.
-Their work is holistic to enable fewer crises and a better quality of life for families affected by dementia.
+Admiral Nurses are dementia specialists who often work independently.
+They work with the whole family, helping them navigate the complex and ever-changing challenges of dementia.

-You’ll have regular clinical supervision, professional and practice development.
-You will attend professional and practice development days to ensure you maintain and strengthen your expertise as a specialist nurse.
-This includes activities such as presentations from colleagues, external speakers, journal clubs and opportunities to reflect on your practice.
-This is supported and facilitated by the Admiral Nurse Professional and Practice Development Team, who won the ‘Best Workplace for Learning and Development’ at the Nursing Times Workforce Awards 2019.
+You will have opportunities to attend professional and practice development activities such as webinars, online learning sessions, special interest groups, communities of practice and many more to reflect on practice.
+This is supported and facilitated by the Admiral Nurse Academy Team, who won the ‘Best Workplace for Learning and Development’ award at the Nursing Times Workforce Awards 2019.

 You’ll be part of a nurse-led service.
-Dementia UK’s CEO is a dual-registered nurse with over 38 years’ experience of developing and leading dementia specialist teams.
+Dementia UK’s CEO is a dual-registered nurse with over 40 years’ experience of developing and leading dementia specialist teams.
 Since Hilda Hayo joined the charity in 2013, we’ve seen a significant increase in the number of Admiral Nurses in the UK, an increase in the national profile of Dementia UK, and ongoing development of support services for Admiral Nursing.
-It’s an exciting time to be part of our growing team, which understands the everyday challenges you can face in your role as a nurse.
+It’s an exciting time to be part of a growing team who understands the everyday challenges you can face in your role as a nurse.